canonical/open-documentation-academy/multipass/how-to/get_started_with_multipas_linux.md

 Mounts:         --
 ```

 We’ve created and deleted quite a few instances now.
-Let’s run multipass list to see what instances we currently have.
+Let’s run a multipass list to see what instances we currently have.

 ```plain
 $ multipass list